-Does the easyCBM program have math computational fluency as a measure for up to 8th grade?
+Does the easyCBM program have math computational fluency for grades K-8?

 Our math assessments are not inherently fluency-based, although there are timing recommendations for administering them in the teacher’s manual…and teachers have the flexibility to time them if they wish.
 In an attempt to target students’ math knowledge/skills most directly, the problems on each test type are multiple choice, not “text-heavy”, typically require between 1-3 computational steps, and allow students to use a variety of strategies to solve each problem.